FreeClimbAPI/csharp-sdk/docs/CreateConference.md

 # freeclimb.Model.CreateConference
-The `CreateConference` command does exactly what its name implies — it creates an unpopulated Conference (one without any Participants).
-Once created, a Conference remains in FreeClimb until explicitly terminated by a customer.
-Once a Conference has been terminated, it can no longer be used.

 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **Command** | **string** | Name of PerCL Command (this is automatically derived from mapping configuration and should not be manually supplied in any arguments) | [optional]
 **ActionUrl** | **string** |  This URL is invoked once the Conference is successfully created.
 Actions on the Conference, such as adding Participants, can be performed via the PerCL script returned in the response.  |
 **Alias** | **bool** | Descriptive name for the Conference.  | [optional]